How to use the latest Git on CentOS 7

 It would be great if we could set up a repository server beyond these official repositories to cover the parts that are not covered and be of some use to the public

-the libraries required for installing git can be installed with yum, so let's quickly get them all together.
+the libraries needed to install Git can be installed using yum, so let's quickly get them all together.

 yum install openssl-devel curl-devel expat-devel